bruhu/sql-from-data-to-insight/README.md

 ## Key Findings

-- Happiness is strongly linked to factors like GDP, social support, and freedom of choice.
+- Happiness is strongly linked to GDP and life expectancy index..
-- Countries with higher GDP tend to have higher scores, but those with better freedom show even higher happiness levels, even with a lower GDP.
+- The happiness score is higher in West Europe, North America and Australia compared to other parts of the world.

 ## Presentation: